statisticsnorway/nr_helperlib/README.md

 ---

 ## What is this repo?
 Simply put, it is a bunch of functions mean to simplify working with national accounts.
-As such it contains elements that do many of things we repeat endlessly in our production programs (data i/o, filtering, joining, simple operations with numpy).
+As such it contains elements that do many of things we repeat endlessly in our production programs (data i/o, filtering, joining, simple matrix operations with numpy).

 Includes tools for aggregation and disaggregation of time series based on FAME's functionalities for timeseries.